heavyblotto/memorativa/docs/story.md

 # Part 1: Philosophical Foundations and Origins

 The system draws its name from the classical *ars memorativa*, the art of memory that enabled scholars to construct vast mental architectures for storing and retrieving knowledge.
-Memorativa is not, however, concerned with memorization techniques, but with the realm of active understanding and systematic knowledge construction that characterized German Idealist thought.
+Memorativa is concerned with the realm of active understanding and systematic knowledge construction.

 ## Philosophical Foundations